galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial/tutorial.md

 To develop a new tutorial:

 1. Determine the topic
+2. Create a workflow
+4. Find a good toy dataset and upload it to Zenodo
-2. Create the directory for the tutorial
+2. Create the skeleton for the tutorial
 3. Add some metadata
-4. Find a good toy dataset and upload it to Zenodo
 5. Write the tutorial
-6. Add some technical support (recommended)
 7. Add slides (optional)

 For the next times, you can make it quicker.